DaveMcEwan/dmpvl/prj/usbfsSerialEchoer_TinyFPGA-BX/README.md

 support only USB device functionallity and optimized for lower LUT usage and shorter critical paths.

-Expected resource usage is approximately TODO LUTs, synthing to around 60MHz.
+Expected resource usage is approximately 720 LUTs, synthing to around 63MHz.

 A matching testbench is under `tb/usbfsSerialEchoer` with the host behaviour defined by `tb/usbFullSpeedSerial/driveHost.v` which can be used to simulate and